devclub-iitd/HayStack/README.md

 # IITD_SearchEngine
 This repository contains a search engine for domain "iitd.ac.in"

-As of 29th November 2021
+As of 26th December 2021

-Branch storing_files has the latest working code
+Branch dev has the latest working code for deployment

+A .env file needed in [Crawler/crawling__iitd/crawling__iitd] having the following contents ELASTIC_URL='elastic:9200' ELASTIC_INDEX_NAME='iitd_sites'

+To run -
+docker-compose up --build

+Crawler limit - 20000 pages
+Elastic Bulk export for every 10 pages

+Functionality enabled to limit the no. of requests made to iitd.ac.in per second

 python modules required
 -scrapy
 -elasticsearch
 -textract
 -datetime

-to start frontend - commands to be executed in search_frontend directory -npm ci
--npm run start

-to start the crawler
--run the main.py file in crawling_iitd

-elastic_search index = iitd_sites

-Crawler limit - 20000 pages
-Elastic Bulk export for every 100 pages

-Functionality enabled to limit the no. of requests made to iitd.ac.in per second

-Issues
--Visits of a page are not getting updated
+-python-dotenv